 - A reasonable supply of loan tackle is available.

-Price does not include domestic or international flights, gratuities, alcoholic drinks or accommodation expenses in Anchorage
+Price does not include international flights, gratuities, alcoholic drinks or accommodation expenses in Anchorage

 Please Note this location is very heavily booked and interested anglers should consider reserving places a full year in advance.